pnp/powerautomate-samples/samples/working-with-xpath-expressions/README.md

 This flow will do the following:
  - We'll start by converting the JSON data to XML.
  - Once in XML format, we'll use XPath expressions to query the data effectively.
- - Finally we can revert the data back to its JSON format for subsequent use within the flow.
+ - Finally the output data will be converted back to JSON format for subsequent use within the flow.

 ![](assets/Preview01.png)
 ![](assets/Preview02.png)